PYangLab/SnapKin/README.md

 ```
 ### Useful Packages

-SnapKin can be used in R and an example workflow is included in the [vignettes](./vignettes).
+SnapKin can be used in R and an example workflows can be found in the articles.
-The following R packages are used in the xample workflow:
+The following R packages are used in the example R workflow:

 ```
     PhosR        : (sequence information scoring and kinase-substrate labelling)